safderareepattamannil/colorcoder/_data/blog/2021-02-09-build-a-hacker-news-clone-in-react-part-1-introduction-to-the-world-of-react-1.md

 ### .gitignore

-A gitignore files is where you specify which files you do not want added to your Github.
+A gitignore file is where you specify which files you do not want to be added to your Github repository.
 This is usually done so that you don't accidentally end up uploading sensitive information such as passwords and API keys to public places.
 In our case, we don't want to upload all the dependencies to source control, we can use the `npm install` command to install dependencies from the package.json file.

 ### public/